Family First Party: Structure

 Family First was incorporated as a company limited by guarantee and managed by an executive committee comprising the board of directors.
 Decision making was tightly held within the executive group, including the capacity to elect new members to the executive, determine party policy and ratify candidate pre-selection.

 A National Conference occurred every two years, with delegates from state party licensees.
 Federal and State branches held Annual General Meetings that were open to all members.

 Political relations

 David Leyonhjelm of the Liberal Democratic Party and Day announced their intention to vote as a bloc in the Senate on economic issues, but separately on social issues.

 Family First and the Australian Greens were often at odds, with Family First often referring to the Greens as "extreme" in their media statements.
 The two parties were in competition for Senate preferences, particularly from the Labor Party, and were ideologically opposed on many issues.

-In the 2006 Victorian election, Family First's limited television advertising campaign specifically singled out the Greens for criticism.
+Former members

+Church and state

+Church and State (CAS) is a conservative non-denominational Christian "political education ministry" founded in 2016 by David Pellowe, who was a candidate for FFA in the 2015 Queensland state election and 2016 Australian federal election, but since 2016 has no affiliation to the party.